SS. Cyril and Methodius Seminary

 SS.
-Cyril and Methodius Seminary is a four-year private Polish seminary in Orchard Lake, Michigan, United States.
+Cyril and Methodius Seminary was a four-year private Polish seminary in Orchard Lake, Michigan, United States.
 The seminary, taking its name from Saints Cyril and Methodius, was founded in 1885 in Detroit, Michigan, to prepare candidates for the Roman Catholic priesthood primarily to serve Polish American immigrant communities.
+It closed in 2022.

 Early history

-Approval for founding such a seminary was granted on January 14, 1879, by Pope Leo XIII upon the petition of Father Leopold Moczygemba, a Conventual Franciscan, founder of the Polish settlement in Panna Maria, Texas, in 1854.
+Approval for founding such a seminary was granted on January 14, 1879, by Pope Leo XIII upon the petition of Leopold Moczygemba, a Conventual Franciscan, founder of the Polish settlement in Panna Maria, Texas, in 1854.

 The establishment of the seminary was realized by Father Joseph Dabrowski, the first rector, who obtained approval from Bishop Caspar Borgess of Detroit for constructing a building on St. Aubin Avenue between Forest Avenue and Garfield Street and organizing the seminary program.

 The move to Orchard Lake

 Increasing enrollment and the need for additional space led the second rector, Father Witold Buchaczkowski, to transfer the seminary in 1909 from Detroit to the site of the former Michigan Military Academy in the rural village of Orchard Lake, northwest of Detroit.